Contest Info

 There are some things

-otherwise any prototype, but this is often the most fun category!
+otherwise conform to any sane standard, but this is often the most fun category!
 Photography:

 This covers color and black & white photographs, slides,